BwRy/django-mantis-openioc-importer/README.rst

                             File with json representation of information of marking to be associated with imports.
       -p PLACEHOLDER_FILLERS, --marking_pfill=PLACEHOLDER_FILLERS
                             Key-value pairs used to fill in placeholders in marking as described in marking file.
+      -n IDENTIFIER_NS_URI, --id_namespace_uri=IDENTIFIER_NS_URI
+                            URI of namespace used to qualify the identifiers of the created information objects.

       --version             show program's version number and exit -h, --help            show this help message and exit